 General Warm Up

 For starters you wanna do any form of light cardio that will get your heart rate up.
 Light jogging, biking, jump rope, pushups, indoor rowing, even an elliptical machine or a treadmill, any full-body workout machine..etc.
-Don’t go too crazy(like what I did when I tried doing 500 pushups a day), just 5 to 10 minutes to get the blood flowing.
+Don’t go too crazy(like what I did when I tried doing 500 pushups a day, or try the incline setting on the treadmill without proper warm-up), just 5 to 10 minutes to get the blood flowing.

 Once you’re done with that, just run through the following: